On optimizing discrete Morse functions: Background

-We begin with a review of discrete Morse theory, but first we quickly recall terminology related to reduced expressions for permutations, since these will play a prominent role as a way of describing and analyzing gradient paths in lexicographic discrete Morse functions.
 Recall that any permutation may be expressed as a product of adjacent transpositions.
 Denote by $s_i$ the adjacent transposition swapping $i$ and $i+1$.
 An {\bf inversion} in a permutation $\pi $ is a pair $(i,j)$ with $i<j, \pi (i)>\pi (j)$.
-A {\bf reduced expression} for $\pi $ is a product of adjacent transpositions of smallest possible length, namely one in which each of the adjacent tranpositions increases the number of inversions by exactly one.
-Any two reduced expressions for the same permutation are connected by a series of braid relations, i.e. relations of the form $s_i\circ s_j = s_j\circ s_i$ for $|j-i|>1$ and $s_i\circ s_{i+1} \circ s_i = s_{i+1}\circ s_i \circ s_{i+1}$.
+A {\bf reduced expression} for $\pi $ is a minimal expression for $\pi $ as a product of adjacent transpositions.
+Any two reduced expressions for the same permutation are connected by a series of braid relations, i.e. relations $s_i\circ s_j = s_j\circ s_i$ for $|j-i|>1$ and $s_i\circ s_{i+1} \circ s_i = s_{i+1}\circ s_i \circ s_{i+1}$.
 See [Hum] or [Ga] for more about reduced expressions for permutations.
-In our setting, permutations in $S_n$ will act by permuting the positions of labels in a label sequence of lenth $n$, so $s_i$ will swap the $i$-th and $(i+1)$-st labels.
+In our setting, permutations in $S_n$ act by permuting positions of labels in a label sequence of length $n$, i.e. $s_i$ swaps the $i$-th and $(i+1)$-st labels.